ratosh/sc2_maps/README.md

 * Oracle: Has the basic weapon and a buff telling that weapon is active.
 Bots should integrate that the weapon is only active when the buff is active.
 * Bunker: No weapons but has buffs to specify the amount of units inside.
 Bots should copy the weapon from units and changing the attack amount based on the amount of units.

-## How to create a map
+## How to build a map

 Using build_sc2map.py the script to merge folders and pack the map

 Usage:
-    python build_sc2map.py  /path/to/MapFolder /path/to/GamePatch /path/to/ExtraFixes [--force]
+    python build_sc2map.py  /path/to/MapFolder /path/to/GamePatch /path/to/ExtraFixes MapName [--force]

 ```sh
 python build_sc2map.py maps/PylonAIE mods/Patch_5_0_14 mods/AiArenaExtraFixes PylonAIE_5_0_14 --force